Improvements are coming to the Outlook.com web experience but your password, login, and data won't change.

-An alias is an additional email address that uses the same inbox, contact list, and account settings as the primary alias.
+An alias is an additional email address for your Microsoft account.
+It uses the same inbox, contact list, and account settings as the primary alias.
 You can sign in to your account with any alias—they all use the same password.
-You can send email from an alias whether you’re using Outlook.com, a mail app like Outlook or devices such as a phone.
+You can send email from an alias whether you’re using a mail app like Outlook or a device such as a phone.

-If you have a @hotmail.com, @live.com, or @MSN.com email address and would like to add an @outlook.com address to your Outlook.com account, the best way is to add an alias.
+An alias is also the best way to change your email, but keep all your mail.
+Add an alias, then make the new alias primary.
+Then you can keep or remove the original alias.
+If you have a @hotmail.com, @live.com, or @MSN.com email address and would like to add a new email address, the best way is to add an alias.

 Some places, like Windows 8 and Xbox 360 will only show your primary alias, but you can sign in with any alias.